mortar-works/mortar-website/src/site/use-cases/data-analysis.md

 Mortar's AI engine simplifies the complex process of organising and interpreting large data sets.

-Our universal data adaptor makes it possible for varying formats and types of data to be acquired,
+Our universal data adaptor makes it possible for varying formats and types of data to be acquired and organised into a single, unified and Cohesive Data Environment (CDE).
+A Mortar CDE provides the connectivity necessary for data to be obtained using web services, automatically capturing data to be **analysed in real-time**.

+Mortar's AI engine uses this environment to process and compare large data sets, searching for distinct patterns and behaviours, but also searching for the outliers and anomolies that can present a broader range of **scenario and stress testing**, more **accurate forecasting** and alternative forms of **predictive analysis**.

 ![Screenshot showing AI assisted decision making for financial processes]({{ 'https://github.com/mortar-works/mortar-website/blob/draft/src/site/static/images/homepage/blended_insights01.png' | url }})

-Mortar simplifies complex financial systems, creating a unified layer of financial information.
-Mortar's universal data adaptor obtains and organises information using our AI engine to establish **end-to-end billing**, **account and balance reconciliation**, and **enhanced payment allocation**.

-Eliminate financial uncertainty with accurate, real-time financial information
+Multiple interfaces, for multiple users, sharing real-time data
 ------------------------------------------------------------------------------

-Core financial processes are often neglected when it comes to digital transformation.
-The work of your treasury, finance and income teams however is fundamental to improving engagement with clients, end-users and customers.
-Mortar provides the access to accurate, real-time information that need to evolve digitally.
+The movement in data acquisition is changing the way whole sectors are able to engage with their customers, stakeholders and users.
+Mortar enables the provision of multiple interfaces that have different outputs depending on the privelages of the user.
+Data can be presented in different ways so that the benefits of data acquisition can be shared across all stakeholders.

+Data analysis is not just about how data is captured and interpreted.
+It is a method of engaging customers and stakeholders.
+Effective user on-boarding is vital to obtaining the necessary data consent from the user, and Mortar co-creates products that fulfill user identity verification, know your customer (KYC) protocols, and anti money laundering (AML) services.

+Get in touch to find out more and learn how we can develop your data capture, organisation and analysis